Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Inference

 we have

-\end{theo} In the following we discuss several implications of Theorem \ref{th:comp:inf}.
-An immediate consequence of Theorem \ref{th:comp:inf} is componentwise asymptotic normality in which case $a=e_j$ for some $1\leq j\leq p$ where $e_j$ is a $p$-vector of zeros but for the $j$-th component that is equal to $1$.
+\end{theo} Below, we provide some implications of Theorem \ref{th:comp:inf}.
+An immediate consequence of Theorem \ref{th:comp:inf} is componentwise asymptotic normality, in which case $a=e_j$ for some $1\leq j\leq p$ where $e_j$ is a $p$-vector of zeros but for the $j$-th component that is equal to $1$.
 Another consequence of Theorem \ref{th:comp:inf} is asymptotic normality of linear combinations of a finite number of components of $\widehat \beta$.
-In both cases, it holds $\|a\|_1/\|a\|_2\leq const.$ and the required rate restriction \eqref{th:comp:inf:cond} simplifies accordingly.
+In both cases, the restriction imposed in $\mathcal A$ is satisfied.
 But even if the dimension of the low-dimensional subvector of interest increases, the condition $\|a\|_1/\|a\|_2\leq const.$ can be justified as the following example illustrates.